jsaintro/semver/derpver.md

 there should be at least one minor release that contains the deprecation so that users can smoothly transition to the new API.

-### Does SemVer have a size limit on the version string?
+### Does DerpVer have a size limit on the version string?

 No, but use good judgment.
 A 255 character version string is probably overkill, for example.
 Also, specific systems may impose their own limits on the size of